The Southern Nevada Health District and the WNBA’s Las Vegas Aces have partnered for the Slam Dunk Health Challenge!

 - Suggest non-food alternatives for classroom celebrations to your child’s teacher.
 For example, give extra recess, have a dance party or go on a special field trip.

 - Bring in healthy snacks (e.g., fruits, vegetables, whole grains, water) when responsible for contributing items to events and celebrations at school.
-Check with the teacher to see what their guidelines are and then consult the approved snacks list to make sure what you bring is in line with the Student Wellness Regulation, or use the Alliance for a Healthier Generation Smart Snack Calculator.
+Check with the teacher to see what their guidelines are and then consult the approved snacks list to make sure what you bring is in line with the Student Wellness Regulation.

 - Check snack ingredients to makes sure foods don’t contain allergens that may be harmful to students with food allergies.